Best Dedicated Astronomy Cameras for Planetary & DSO (2024)

 ZWO ASI174MM

-The ZWO ASI174MM is the most successful of any CCD or CMOS dedicated astronomy camera in the past six years of the Astronomy Photographer of the Year competition.
+The ZWO ASI174MM is the most successful of any CCD or CMOS dedicated astronomy camera in the Astronomy Photographer of the Year competition.

 17% of all shortlisted images using CMOS camera in the competition were taken with this camera which provides pretty conclusive evidence that it can deliver.

-It is particularly dominant as a planetary camera.
-If we look at the data for just planetary images (including lunar and solar), we can see that it accounts for nearly a third of all planetary images taken with CMOS cameras:
+If we look at the data for just planetary images, we can see that it accounts for nearly a third of all planetary images taken with CMOS cameras and the majority of these are lunar and solar images:

 Top CMOS cameras for planetary imaging